 So what happens when you’ve got unlimited supply and insatiable demand?

 You wind up with a content explosion, both in terms of volume and variety.
-Today, every major company is in the middle of a content big bang, where:
+Today, every major company is trying to create content that’s a competitive differentiator, in an environment where:

 - More departments and disciplines are becoming publishers, creating and distributing content to advance their goals.